cdrummey216/whoami/README.md

 I asked "who am I?", therefore I am.

-By asking "who am I?", one has simultaneously taken an action that defines "I" and infers the existance of "I".
+By asking "who am I?", one has simultaneously taken an action that defines "I" and infers the existence of "I".
 "I" is defined as "I am the one who asked" and "I" must exist because it can be defined.

 Asking "who am I?" is a action that can be observed.
 Due to this fact, I can signal to another "I" (external identity) that I exist, and vice versa.
 The asker, at the moment of asking, will know that they are the asker because they identify as the asker with the knowledge that "I am the one who asked."
 Another individual could also hear the asker and determine that "I" (relative to the asker) exists because it can be defined.

 # VARIABLE ANSWER
 A variable answer is used to represent a response to a question that is infinite in scope so long as it acknowledges the inferences in the question.
-For example, "Who are you?" is a question that is satisfied by any answer from the responder that acknowledges the existance of "I" (*you*).
+For example, "Who are you?" is a question that is satisfied by any answer from the responder that acknowledges the existence of "I" (*you*).
 In effect, this means that the responder will choose to define themselves because the choice in response is dependent upon the responder.

-"Who are you?" is also a question that acknowledges the existance of another "I".
+"Who are you?" is also a question that acknowledges the existence of another "I".
 A universal response to this question is "I am not the one who asked", the inverse of the variable answer "I am the one who asked."
 An additional universal response to this question is "I am," when "I" is understood to be the entirety of the identity.

 Variable answers occur in inverse pairs.
 For example, "I am a man" shares equal value, in context, to "I am not a man."